Connect with others who understand.

 Written and medically reviewed by Lisa Booth, RDN

-If you have age-related macular degeneration (AMD), preserving your central vision is likely a top priority.
-The good news is that your diet can play a crucial role in supporting eye health and may even slow the progression of AMD.
-Studies show that eating more nutrient-rich whole foods and cutting back on processed foods can help slow the disease.
+If you have age-related macular degeneration (AMD), protecting your central vision is likely a top priority.
+Central vision is the sharp, straight-ahead vision you use to read, drive, recognize faces, and see fine details.
+The good news is that eating well, along with getting regular exercise, can support your eye health and might help slow down AMD.
+Studies show that eating foods like fruits, vegetables, whole grains, beans, nuts, and fish, as well as cutting back on processed foods, can help slow the disease.

 If you’re wondering which foods you should eat, read on to discover four foods to eat and two to avoid with AMD.